 SaaS companies educate, nurture, and inform leads about their products using marketing emails.
 Such emails are always consent-based.

 Your marketing email list is a group of users who have provided you consent to send emails as they might have subscribed to your email list, registered for your webinar or a lead magnet.
+These addresses are not always valid so you should clean email list from time to time.

 Additionally, your email marketing list might also consist of users who are either trial participants or paying clients so they can be updated about your product marketing schemes.